ritawi8/flowpass/docs/activity-plan.md

   - Show clear result in the UI (e.g. “You are a member” / “You are not a member”)  ✅

 **Outcome:**
-A user can connect their wallet in the frontend and see whether they are a member according to the deployed smart contract.
+A user can connect their wallet in the frontend and see whether they are a member according to the deployed smart contract.✅

 ---